cloudforet-io/api-doc/content/en/notification/v1/Quota.md

 bookFlatSection: true
 ---
 # [Quota](#Quota)
-desc: A Quota is a limit on protocol usage for a day or a month.
+A Quota is a limit on protocol usage for a day or a month.
 You can manage the use of the protocol with a Quota.

 >  **Package : spaceone.api.notification.v1**